 – Dick Metcalf, editor, Contemporary Fusion Reviews

-Silvano has written songs through the years and yet this is her first release where all of the tracks are her originals.
+Silvano has written songs through the years and yet this is her first release where ALL of the tracks are her originals.
 Some have lyrics while others leave the story line to the listener’s imagination.
-Piano and Voice Duo with power and taste.
+Powerful piano by Michael Abene with Judi’s tasteful vocals in a fascinating duo session.

 Label: JSL Records